In my list of the best meditation chairs, I’ve included all the best meditation seats for you based on your individual needs.

-This is one of the best luxury chairs.
+This is one of the best luxury seats.
 And it’s made by the very highly respected Gaiam.

-The Gaiam Rattan has a rattan base with a tall back, meaning it is ideal for tall people.
-It’s an ergonomically designed with back support and there is lots of room for those of us who need little more space.
-The cotton cushion is incredibly comfortable and there’s enough space to sit in lotus position.
+The Gaiam Rattan meditation chair has a rattan base with a tall back, meaning it is ideal for tall people.
+It’s ergonomically designed with back support, and there is lots of room for those of us who need little more space.
+The cotton cushion is incredibly comfortable, and there’s enough space to sit in lotus position.

 Lots of space